Intermediary Java Developer - IT-Online

 – Containerisation understanding and experience advantageous.

-- Advanced understanding and everyday use of OO principles such as inheritance, interfaces, abstract lasses.
+– Advanced understanding and everyday use of OO principles such as inheritance, interfaces, abstract lasses, etc.

 – Good systems and code design skills including good documentations skills where necessary.

-- Working knowledge of spring framework, architectural and development best practices (Like SOA, dependency injection, ORM, EJB3, JPA) as well as J2EE application server environment will be an added advantage.
+– Working knowledge of spring framework, architectural and development best practices (e.g. SOA, dependency injection, ORM, EJB3, JPA etc.) as well as J2EE application server environment will be an added advantage.

 – Understanding and experience with microservices.